Health: The Benefits of Yoga for the Mind and Body

 Health—With the holidays approaching slowly but surely, I wanted to talk about the benefits of yoga in helping to reduce stress.
 For me, this time of year starts getting a bit crazy with my daughter starting school, then all of a sudden it is Halloween, Thanksgiving, and then Christmas.
 And as my husband is Jewish, we get the added bonus of celebrating Hanukkah.
 This is such a wonderful time of year, but if one’s stress levels aren’t managed, it can take away a bit of the pleasure because you are thinking of all that you have to do.

 Yoga is one of the oldest known health practices in the world and research into yoga has had a strong impact on the fields of stress reduction, mind/body medicine, and energy medicine.
-The poses and breathing exercises, as well as the meditation in yoga, have been proven to reduce stress, lower blood pressure, regulate heart rate and even retard the aging process.
+The poses and breathing exercises, as well as the meditation in yoga, have been proven to reduce stress, lower blood pressure, reduce the pain endured by back pain sufferers, regulate heart rate and even retard the aging process.
 That sounds good to me!
 (Source: Alternative Medicine – The Definitive Guide).

 Yoga was first systematically set down in writing by Patanjali in the second century B.C.E. in the Yoga Sutras with the focus on restoring mental and physical health.
 If the mind is constantly restless and agitated (which happens to most of us around the holidays), the health of the body will be compromised; and if the body is in poor health, mental strength and clarity will be affected.
 A consistent yoga practice really does counter these ill effects.